Related Topics

 There's no special enrollment card for TRICARE for Life.
 You'll just need to show your uniformed military ID card and Medicare card as proof of coverage.

-Do I need Medicare Part B if I am a veteran who has retired?
+5. Do I need Medicare Part B if I am retired military?

 You must have Medicare Part B to maintain coverage under TRICARE for Life, even if you’re still actively working.
 That's why it's important to enroll in Part B as soon as you become eligible.
 If you delay enrollment, you could face late enrollment penalties in addition to coverage gaps.